 8. Darling Harbour

-Located near Sydney’s city centre, this harbour is a vibrant place with amazing laneways, world-class dining, and some fantastic cultural institutions.
-At Darling Harbour, you should pay a visit to the Chinese Garden of Friendship.
-It is a place where you can explore the off-beaten path and relax in an inner-city oasis.
-It is incredibly calm with swaying willows, babbling waterfalls, and serene pathways filled with exotic, blooming flowers.
+Located near Sydney’s city centre, this harbour is a vibrant place with unique laneways, world-class dining, and cultural institutions.
+Don’t miss exploring the Chinese Garden of Friendship at Darling Harbour.
+It is a place where you can explore solo the off-beaten path places and relax in an inner-city oasis.
+It is incredibly calm, with swaying willows, babbling waterfalls, and serene pathways filled with exotic, blooming flowers.

 Paddy’s Markets in Sydney consist of over 1000 stalls divided between two large markets in Haymarket and Flemington.
-Flemington Market sells fruits, vegetables, and on weekends they have clothes, gifts, and souvenirs.
-The Haymarket location is like a flea market with a lot of incredible things to pick from.
+Flemington Market sells fruits and vegetables; on weekends, they have clothes, gifts, and souvenirs.
+The Haymarket location is like a flea market with many incredible things to pick from.
 Besides this, you will also come across the Sydney Flower Market, which has a wide variety of fresh-cut flowers from 170 traders.
+You can spend hours in there on your own browsing through the stalls.

-Sydney is famous for its beach culture, and it is home to a wide range of dazzling golden beaches.
-Here you will find some of the best places to go swimming, surfing, and taking some fantastic walks.
+Sydney is famous for its beach culture and is home to many dazzling golden beaches.
+Here you will find some of the best places to go swimming and walking alone.

 Manly Beach is a trendy beach spot connected by ferry to the Sydney Circular Quay.
 It is an excellent place to start your day and explore the several little bays and beaches on the way up to Palm Beach.
-From Manly, you must try the Spit Bridge Walk spanning over 10km one-way.
-It is a breath-taking walk where you will see sculptural rock shelves and beautiful cliffs that look spectacular at dawn and dusk.
+You must try the Spit Bridge Walk from Manly, spanning over 10km one-way.
+It is a breathtaking walk where sculptural rock shelves and beautiful cliffs look spectacular at dawn and dusk.

 Royal National Park – Cronulla and Bundeena

-In New South Wales, you will find the 151-square kilometre, Royal National Park.
+In New South Wales, you will find the 151-square-kilometre Royal National Park.
 It’s a protected national park with something for everyone: swimming, trekking, picnicking, bike riding, and outdoor adventures.
-You can access the park by driving or taking the picturesque option of a ferry from Cronulla to Bundeena.
+You can access the park by driving or taking the picturesque ferry option from Cronulla to Bundeena.

 Bundeena is a small community within the National Park that is fantastic for bush-walking, picnicking, and discovering Aboriginal carvings at Jibbon Point.
 Cronulla is a beautiful beach town with trendy cafes, a great music scene, and exotic dining places.

 In the north of the coastal suburbs of Sydney, you will find some beautiful beaches.
-The Whale Beach has a secluded bay where you can see golden red sand and some lovely beach swimming pools.
-The other is Palm Beach which is a charming place with glittering blue waters and golden sand.
+The Whale Beach has a secluded bay where you can see golden red sand and lovely beach swimming pools.
+The other is Palm Beach, a charming place with glittering blue waters and golden sand.
 It runs from Little Head to Barrenjoey Head for 2.3km.
-It even has a heritage-listed lighthouse at Barrenjoey and is a fun place to enjoy water sports, ferry rides, and cruises.
+It has a heritage-listed lighthouse at Barrenjoey and is a fun place to enjoy water sports, ferry rides, and cruises.

 How to get into the city from the Sydney Airport

 There are alternatives to trains and buses.
 By shuttle bus, directly to your hotel.
-The price is between 18-20 dollars; you can purchase your ticket at the terminal, 1 and 3, or book it online.
+The price is between 20-25 dollars; you can purchase your ticket at the terminal, 1 and 3, or book it online.
+A taxi from the airport to Sydney will cost you around 50 plus dollars in normal traffic conditions.

-For yous solo stay in Sydney, I recommend the YHA Sydney Harbour.
+If you travel solo and want to stay in Sydney on a budget, I recommend the YHA Sydney Harbour.
 This is a top-notch budget accommodation.
 You can book a private room for around 100 dollars.
 Or a bed in a shared female dorm for 50 dollars.
+If you like a hotel with style, stay at the Pier One Sydney Harbour.
+If you like to stay in Sydney CBD stay at YEHS Hotel Sydney QVB.

 Pin this for later